COVID-19: 5 priorities to help reopen and reinvent your business

 Reopening will be more than a restart.
 It will be the beginning of a new era of business.
 The rules have changed.
 Employee and customer behaviors have changed.

-Outmanoeuvring uncertainty—by mitigating immediate challenges and building a better future—will create organisations that one day look back on the crisis as truly the darkness before the dawn.
+Outmaneuvering uncertainty—by mitigating immediate challenges and building a better future—will create organizations that one day look back on the crisis as truly the darkness before the dawn.

 As the situation unfolds, we will continuously update our materials, so please check back regularly.